ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Troubleshooting

-It may happen that get an error when running 'npm t'.
+It may happen that you get an error when running 'npm t'.
+In that case, the list of actions/steps to take to solve the problem are provided.
+The problem comes from dependencies between installed jest packages.
+Info is available [here](https://stackoverflow.com/questions/56528222/npm-start-returns-error-there-might-be-a-problem-with-the-project-dependency-t)

 #### Red, Green, Refactor in Jest